legion-labs/legion/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature / Module
+name: Feature / Refactor
 about: A larger work item including a brief explanation, design, work history.
-Good way of starting a book chapter or crate's documentation.
+Needs to broken down into smaller tasks.
 labels: ""
-assignees: ''
+assignees: ""
 ---

 <!--